15Stitch/chat.py/README.md

-# ChatGPT API chat.py
+# ChatGPT API chat.py Ver 1.1

 ## This simple Python program takes OpenAI's API and allows you to interact with it through the command line.

-You have the option to set the model, max token limit, temperature (creativity in choices of words), text stream, and sessions.
+You have the option to set the model, max token limit, temperature (creativity in choices of words), text stream, sessions, and embedding's.

 ## Project Structure
 ```